Perpetual Wood Since 1992

 The Woody roster is about 60 players deep after so many years.
 Today, a second generation of young players who never held a wood racquet are competing against seasoned veterans; all having made the transition from wood to graphite during their peak playing years.
 It is one of those intangibles that makes our sport so compelling, and what makes The Woody so unique.
 There were just a handful of pro players who successfully embraced and mastered both technologies (Mac on one side of that success story, Borg on the other).
 In 2010 The Woody crowned its youngest Woody champ, Spencer Hing at 18 years, while playing both with and against our oldest player (during the round robin segment of the draw), Jim Settles Sr., 83 years old (former Pepperdine tennis team and owner of multiple national tennis championships).
 Many of The Woody players remain teaching pros and tennis industry representatives, and all are tennis nuts.

 As tennis changed, so has The Woody, and so have the players and their priorities.
 Both Settles and Swope, as well as most of the Men of Wood, are now family men.
-After so many years, The Woody had reached an impasse.
-The Woody became an answer that needed a question.
+“The Woody” became an answer that needed a question.
 What else could The Woody be?
 A cause for good was an easy answer.
-So The Woody began sending extra cash from our event to tennis related special needs like Andrea Jeager's Silver Lining Foundation (love those beautiful kids...), NJTL programs, and ultimately settling upon The Freedom Alliance Scholarship Fund benefiting the families of America's fallen soldiers.
+So The Woody began sending extra cash from our event to tennis related special needs like Andrea Jeager's Silver Lining Foundation, NJTL programs, and ultimately settling upon The Freedom Alliance Scholarship Fund benefiting the families of America's fallen soldiers (linked on front page.)

 Thanks for visiting…